THGTX/IT1600Tutorial/README.md

 # Deploying a Honeypot Tutorial
+Trevontae' Haughton

-Feel like someones in your network?
+Feel like someones in your network or is trying to get in?
 I've got the solution, Honeypots!

 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)